jeremytammik/tbc/a/1894_naughty_updater.md

 on [](https://thebuildingcoder.typepad.com/blog/2021/02/addin-file-learning-python-and-ifcjs.html#2.1) showing
 how to generate your own add-in manifest XML `addin` file on the fly:

-> This is the code I use to make the manifest from the CustomMethods of the Deployment Project. string myAddinDLL = "yourProject_Ribbon";
+> This is the code I use to make the manifest from the CustomMethods of the Deployment Project.

 <pre class="code">
 <span style="color:blue;">void</span>&nbsp;GenerateAddInManifest(